Abhishek262/LinearRegression/README.txt

 modules used : numpy,random,csv and math
 ___________________________________________
 Contains line and Dataset classes.
-Takes in a random stretch of data from the insurance data set(using csv.reader) as a Training set and a
+Takes in a random stretch of data from the insurance data set(using csv.reader) as a Training set and aTesting set(Dataset objects).
-Testing set(Dataset objects).
 Evaluates thir RMSE scores.
 ___________________________________________
 Statistical formulae used:-